 - a.
 Introducing him/herself; - b.
 Allow introductions of concerned County representatives; - c.
-Give a brief statement on the intent of the pre-bid conference, inform all attendees that the pre-bid conference will be recorded, and if it is a mandatory pre-bid; - d.
-Provide a sign-in form and require each attendee to sign; - e.
-Introduction of each document in the Invitation to Bid with special attention given to bid documents and specifications to insure that each bidder has the same interpretation of the documents. - f.
+If vendor attends via virtual presence, request vendor sends e-mail with all contact information. - d.
+Give a brief statement on the intent of the pre-bid conference, inform all attendees that the pre-bid conference will be recorded, and if it is a mandatory pre-bid; - e.
+Provide a sign-in form and require each attendee to sign; - f.
+Introduction of each document in the Invitation to Bid with special attention given to bid documents and specifications to insure that each bidder has the same interpretation of the documents. - g.
 No question shall be answered unless the Director of Procurement Services or his/her designee is satisfied that he/she has the correct answer, and or until he/she has obtained the correct answer from knowledgeable sources (legal, engineers, user department, etc.).
 Private discussions relative to the bid, between County employees and any bidder are prohibited.
-Any information shared with one bidder shall be shared with all bidders. - g.
-The Director of Procurement Services or designee shall review the pre-bid conference information and approve, as applicable, an addendum which has been prepared as a result of the conference, for immediate distribution to all attendees. - h.
+Any information shared with one bidder must be shared with all bidders. - h.
+The Director of Procurement Services or designee shall review the pre-bid conference information and approve, as applicable, an addendum which has been prepared as a result of the conference, for immediate distribution to all attendees. - i.
 The Procurement Services Department shall retain the list of attendees, copy of the pre-bid conference minutes or electronic audio tape, and any resulting addendum for its files.